signalfx/terraform-signalfx-slx/README.md

 * alerting based on SLO violations
   * configurable (defaults to 1m) notification of SLO violations
   * detectors notify team to leverage [notification policies](https://docs.signalfx.com/en/latest/managing/teams/team-notifications.html)
-  * alerts are linked to relevant charts in dashboards
+  * alerts are linked to relevant charts in dashboards for signaling problems
 * error budget support
   * uses the error ratio (97% success SLO gives a 3% error budget)
   * visualization on main dashboard
   * detector that issues `info` level alerts to team
 * support for adding your own important charts below the built in content
+* situational awareness improvements like
+  * deploy events
+  * feature flag events

 # How to Use It